input-output-hk/cardano-docs.iohk.io/_docs/protocols/p2p.md

 Please note that Kademlia’s structure implies that merely launching nodes close to the target is not enough to eclipse it.
 Node lists are stored by node in k-buckets (the i-th bucket contains no more than k nodes with relative distance `2^i-1 < d < 2^i`), and new nodes are added to corresponding buckets only if those buckets are not full already.
 Kademlia prefers nodes that have been in lists for a long time and were recently seen alive.
 Without getting some nodes down it’s impossible to eclipse a node.

 This attack is tricky and unlikely to happen in practice.
-Also, the [Addressing](#addressing) modification makes it harder still.
+Also, the [Addressing](#addressing) modification makes it even harder.

 A **100500 attack** is an attack that launches significantly more nodes than the amount of nodes in the current P2P network, either in order to eclipse some nodes or to deny service by flooding the network.
 The attack wouldn't cause any problems for old nodes (with a possible exception of some network overhead), because old nodes preserve their routes.
 But when a new node joins the network, it would get eclipsed (isolated in an adversarial subnet), because old honest nodes won’t add it to their buckets (as these buckets are already filled by other nodes) and the new node would be known only to adversaries.

 Defending against 100500 attacks remains an open problem.
-We’re going to make them practically infeasible with sophisticated ban system / adversary detection.
+However, we’re going to make them practically infeasible with sophisticated ban system / adversary detection.

 ### Addressing

 For Kademlia addresses we use so-called HashNodeId.
-This makes it impossible to assign yourself an arbitrary ID, and thus eclipse attacks become only possible via performing a 100500 attack.
+This makes it impossible to assign yourself an arbitrary ID, which makes a 100500 attack the only way to perform an eclipse attack.

 ### Routing data anti-forging

-In Kademlia, node requests routing data from its neighbors and accepts the first message it receives.
+In Kademlia, node requests a list of peers from its neighbors and accepts the first message it receives.
 An adversary may forge those replies, providing addresses of adversary nodes as closest nodes to given ID.
 To overcome this issue, we make nodes wait for some period to gather as many replies as possible, after which the replies get merged and the node selects K closest nodes from the resulting set.
-This way an adversary would have to eclipse a node in order to forge its list.
+This way an adversary would have to eclipse a node in order to forge the list of peers it receives.

 ### Routing tables sharing